 - A. If the employee has previously been counseled or orally reprimanded, or if the situation warrants this as a first level discipline, a written reprimand must be completed. - B. The written reprimand should refer to any previous counseling and/or oral reprimand and should include a statement that will put the employee on notice that a failure to correct the problem will lead to further progressive disciplinary action.
 A copy of the written reprimand will be given to the employee and a copy will be placed in the employee's personnel file.
 A copy will also be provided to the Society and the Labor Relations Unit. - C. The written reprimand will include a statement indicating that the employee has received a copy and that the employee has the right to attach a written response.
-The employee may file an appeal with their first level Unclassified manager to a written reprimand.
+The written response must be submitted to the Labor Relations office within fifteen (15) working days from receipt of the written reprimand.
+The employee may also file an appeal of a written reprimand with their first level Unclassified manager.
+The appeal must be submitted within fifteen (15) working days from receipt of the written reprimand.